‘The Masked Singer’ Spoilers: Could Kitty Be A Former Disney Star?

 At the beginning of February, the third season of The Masked Singer premiered on Fox.
 As the weeks have gone on, fans of the show have been trying to guess which celebrities are underneath the costumes.

-One contestant who is very popular among views is Kitty who appears to be a female who has an incredible voice.
+One contestant who is very popular among views is Kitty, who appears to be a female who has an incredible voice.
 For their debut performance, they sang Ariana Grande’s “Dangerous Woman” and wowed the panelists.
 A week later, they changed it up and performed Brett Young’s “Mercy.”

 Last night, they continued to show off their talent and blew the house down with “Mama’s Broken Heart” By Miranda Lambert.